-There’s no magical formula of grade-point average and standardized test scores that guarantees you will (or won’t) get into Cornell.
-Yes, Cornell’s admissions personnel review your academic transcript, and they’re interested in the strength of your curriculum.
-Yes, they note your test scores.
-It’s all important.
+There’s no magical formula of grade-point average and standardized test scores that guarantees admission into Cornell.
+Cornell’s admissions committees review each student's academic transcript, and are interested in the strength of their curriculum and test scores, but there is so much more that is evaluated.

-What they’re looking for beyond the numbers is intellectual potential, strength of character, and love of learning.
-They want to know about your ability, achievements, motivation, leadership, diligence, and integrity; your sense of fairness and compassion.
-All of this and more can be revealed in your essays and recommendations, and is reflected in your extracurricular activities, hobbies, after-school and summer jobs, and volunteer work.
-Some of the unique qualities of our entering class are reflected in the Class Profile.
+What the admissions team is looking for beyond the numbers is intellectual potential, strength of character, and love of learning.
+They want to know about each student's ability, achievements, motivation, leadership, diligence, and integrity; their sense of fairness and compassion.
+All of this and more can be revealed through the required application essays and recommendations, and is reflected in an applicant's extracurricular activities, hobbies, after-school and summer jobs, and volunteer work.

 In putting together each class, Cornell selects promising people from all over the country and the world; from cities, suburbs, and rural areas; and from every imaginable background – social, economic, racial, and national.
 They’re graduates of public, parochial, college prep, and alternative and home schools.